Uncensored (2000)

 The 2000 Uncensored was the sixth and final Uncensored professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on March 19, 2000 from the American Airlines Arena in Miami, Florida.
 As of 2014 the event is available on the WWE Network.

+Eleven matches were contested at the event.
+The double main event saw Hulk Hogan defeat Ric Flair in a Yappapi Indian Strap match and Sid Vicious retain his WCW World Heavyweight Championship against Jeff Jarrett.
+In other prominent matches, Sting defeated The Total Package in a Lumberjack match, Dustin Rhodes defeated Terry Funk in a Bullrope match, and The Harris Brothers (Ron and Don) defeated The Mamalukes (Big Vito and Johnny the Bull) to win the WCW World Tag Team Championship.
+The event also marked the WCW debut of Chris Candido.

+The event generated 60,000 ppv buys.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 Event

 The show opened with Chris Candido making his debut, joining the announce team, stating he will defeat whoever wins the opening match, for the championship.
 The opening match saw The Artist Formerly Known as Prince Iaukea retain the WCW Cruiserweight Championship against Psychosis.
 Iaukea hit a jumping DDT for the pin, after Paisley distracted Psychosis.

 Miss Hancock next joined the announce, after Lane and Rave said they no longer wanted her to be their manager.
 Miss Hancock announced that she already had her new tag team, Silver King and El Dandy.
 In the next match Norman Smiley and The Demon defeated Lane and Rave via submission to Smiley's Crossface Chickenwing.

 Bam Bam Bigelow next defeated The Wall by disqualification, after The Wall chokeslammed Bigelow through a table.

 In a hardcore match, under elimination rules, for the WCW Hardcore Championship Brian Knobbs defeated 3 Count (Evan Karagias, Shannon Moore, and Shane Helms).
 Knobbs first pinned Helms after holding a steel chair to his face and hitting it with a mop.
 Knobbs then pinned Karagias following a powerbomb from the ring onto the floor, through a table.
 Moore thought he then pinned Knobbs after Karagias hit a dropkick off the top, putting Knobbs through a table, however Knobbs was able to get his foot onto the bottom rope.
 Knobbs then hit Moore with a trashcan off the middle rope, for the pin.

 In the next match Billy Kidman and Booker T beat Harlem Heat 2000 (Big T and Stevie Ray) via pinfall.
-In a Falls Count Anywhere match, Vampiro next defeated Fit Finlay.
-In the next match The Harris Brothers (Ron Harris and Don Harris) won the WCW World Tag Team Championship by defeating The Mamalukes (Big Vito and Johnny the Bull), in a no disqualification match.
+In a falls count anywhere match, Vampiro next defeated Fit Finlay.
+In the next match, The Harris Brothers (Ron and Don) won the WCW World Tag Team Championship by defeating The Mamalukes (Big Vito and Johnny the Bull), in a no disqualification match.